vantage-sh/docs.vantage.sh/docs/connecting_new_relic.md

 # New Relic

-Vantage integrates with your New Relic account using [NerdGraph](https://docs.newrelic.com/docs/apis/nerdgraph/get-started/introduction-new-relic-nerdgraph/), New Relic's GraphQL API, and accesses the API via an API token.
+Vantage integrates with your New Relic account using [NerdGraph](https://docs.newrelic.com/docs/apis/nerdgraph/get-started/introduction-new-relic-nerdgraph/), New Relic's GraphQL API.
+It accesses the API using an API token.

 ## Connect Your New Relic Account